Lacrosse Has a Stigma That is Holding it Back

 Does Lacrosse Have A ‘Happy Gilmore’ Problem?

 If you haven’t seen Happy Gilmore, watch it.
 Happy is a hockey player turned golfer who takes his bro antics to the PGA.
 The antagonist, “Shooter”, wants to keep golf respectful and pure, yet Happy bests him barely changing his attitude.
 While it is a great movie, I have to say that Shooter really isn’t wrong.
 He wants to keep a storied game about respect within the original culture, but Happy’s “Bro” culture changes the game’s appearance.
+Spoiler: Shooter ends up cheating which is the worst thing you can do in golf, but he does make some good points in the film.

 Can We Blame The Bros?